griptape-ai/griptape/docs/griptape-tools/official-tools/griptape-cloud-structure-run-client.md

     tools=[structure_run_tool]
 )

-# Task: Ask the Griptape Cloud Hosted Structure about new Danish pastries
+# Task: Ask the Griptape Cloud Hosted Structure about modular RAG
 agent.run(
-    "What are the new pastries?"
+    "what is modular RAG?"
 )
 ```
 ```
-[04/29/24 20:46:14] INFO     ToolkitTask 3b3f31a123584f05be9bcb02a58dddb6
+[05/02/24 11:36:16] INFO     ToolkitTask 0d99b986140a42c0828215cbc42156e8
-                             Input: what are the new pastries?
+                             Input: what is modular RAG?
-[04/29/24 20:46:23] INFO     Subtask 2740dcd92bdf4b159dc7a7fb132c98f3
+[05/02/24 11:36:24] INFO     Subtask b498fb971198476a83ba1a555ff4fb98
-                             Thought: To find out about new pastries, I need to use the Danish Baker Agent Structure.
-I will execute a run of this Structure with the query "what are the new pastries".
+                             Thought: To provide an explanation of what modular RAG (Retrieval Augmented Generation) is, I will use the
+                             GriptapeCloudStructureRunClient to execute a Structure Run that can provide information on this topic.

                              Actions: [
                                {